wacilpong/blog/content/post/aws-publish-to-s3.md

 ## Publish to S3 from local
 First of all, we need to build our source code.
 I am dealing with angular5 project, so I am using `ng` command.
 ```
-ng serve --env prod --aot
+ng build : --env prod --aot
 s3cmd { put, sync } --cf-invalidate -P -r project-path/dist/* s3://test.example.com
 ```
 <br>
 If you publish for the first time, use `put` command.
 It will publish all files and directories.
 And `sync` command will publish the files and directories that only be changed.
+And `:` means builds all our files. `--aot`(<-> `jit`) option means ahead-of-time;build files during the build phase before the browser downloads and runs that code. `--cf` means remove all chached files in CloudFront.